denismazzucato/while-interpreter/README.md

 - **While**+ is **While** plus some syntactic sugar for arithmetic/Boolean expressions and statements and including for and repeat-until loops.
 - A program evaluated in this interpreter (in the initial *state* s0) respond as the same program applied to the denotational semantic function (in the same *state* s0).
 Thus, the semantic function is *undefined* iff the execution of the interpreter does not terminate, in the same program and initial *state*.
 - This Interpreter relies on *Kleene-Knaster-Tarski* fixpoint iteration sequence for evaluating the while statements.
-- To parse the input program I implemented the [wiki.haskell.org](https://wiki.haskell.org/Parsing_a_simple_imperative_language)'s tutorial.
+- To parse the input program I implemented the [wiki.haskell.org](https://wiki.haskell.org/Parsing_a_simple_imperative_language)'s tutorial, comply with the syntax defined in `DataStructure.hs`.

 ## How to avoid run-time error in non-termination